783170/Scale-Variables-Pumpkin/README.md

 + I tried to mess around with a lot of geometry elements and loops to create different shapes
 + I also worked a lot with how I could use loops and multiple shapes to create a more 3D appearance
 + Something that I had a lot of fun with was having all my colors become slightly darker and slightly lighter as the sun and moon moved
++ To see the colors change more clearly click [here] (https://editor.p5js.org/783170/sketches/O3fdjBUGg)
 + I am particularly proud of how I managed many different moving parts in one visual